By Regreening Africa – CRS Ethiopia

-According to elders in Sire woreda, Ibsata Huduga Kebele, a programme area in Ethiopia, the landscapes were once evergreen, with dense trees and grasslands littering the ground, making it difficult to walk inside the forest.
+According to elders in Sire Woreda in Ethiopia, Ibsata Huduga Kebele’s landscapes were once evergreen, with dense trees and grasslands, making it difficult to walk inside the forest.
 However, unsustainable land use, primarily deforestation for charcoal, timber, and fuelwood, as well as overgrazing, have degraded the evergreen landscape into bare land.
 Deforestation on hillsides has resulted in soil loss and flooding downstream, causing cropland damage.
 The degradation in the upstream area was affecting communities in the downstream area.

 “Before the intervention, the landscape was severely degraded and became barren; runoff flowed directly into farmlands and homes downstream, destroying field crops and property.”
 To reduce their chances of being washed away, families used to take turns sleeping.
-Bisrat Tesfaye, Natural Resource Management Officer for Meki Catholic Secretariat (MCS), a CRS implementing partner, explains.
+Bisrat Tesfaye, Natural Resource Management Officer for Meki Catholic Secretariat (MCS), a Catholic Relief Service (CRS) implementing partner, explains.

 In 2013, the local government decided to rehabilitate the degraded area by involving communities affected downstream and interested in rehabilitating the area, particularly women and youth who did not own land.
 45 women and youth came together as a result of this initiative to rehabilitate the area.
 And the enclosure for the Merfie area was built.